Steely Dan: Becker's death, final tours and retirement (2017–2026)

 As of September 2021, the legal battle over the band's royalties was still ongoing, with Fagen speculating during an interview that "thousands of lawyers" were probably involved in the dispute.
 In July 2023, the Eagles announced Steely Dan would be the special guest of their The Long Farewell tour running from September to November 2023.
 In October 2023, Steely Dan was forced to cancel dates in Denver and Indianapolis after Fagen was hospitalized with an undisclosed illness.
 Sheryl Crow replaced the band in Denver and the Steve Miller Band in Indianapolis.
 The situation endured on November dates, as Tedeschi Trucks opened the Atlanta shows, and The Doobie Brothers performed as opening act in Charlotte, Raleigh, Lexington and St. Paul.
 By January 2024, Steely Dan rejoined the Eagles in Los Angeles.
+The band cancelled their appearance with the Eagles at Scotiabank Arena in Toronto, Ontario, March 13, 2024, with Tom Cochrane replacing them for that date.
+Steely Dan cancelled their scheduled 2024 UK and European tour dates supporting the Eagles due to "extenuating circumstances".
+Affected shows, part of the Long Goodbye tour, included Manchester (May 31, June 1, 4, 7, 8) and Arnhem, Netherlands (June 13).
+They were replaced on these dates by The Doobie Brothers.

+Steely Dan had not performed live since the 2024 tour with the Eagles.
+In April 2026, Fagen's stepdaughter Amy Helm told Vulture that Fagen was "really enjoying being retired and not having any expectations or pressure."